j-h-a/go-pro-mounts/README.md

 8. Immediately put a small clamp on to squeeze them together while the glue dries.
 9. Glue on the nut (if not done already), being careful not to allow excess glue to block the hole or glue the thumb-screw in place.

-This connector section can be super-glued back-to-back with a bi-pronged connector at any angle you like (not restricted to 90 degrees rotation like the official ones), or even glued back-to-side to make a dog-leg connector.
+This connector section can be super-glued back-to-back with a bi-pronged connector at any rotation you like (not restricted to 90 degrees rotation like the official ones).
 You can also stick it directly onto wherever you want to mount your camera, the notches in the sides are there to get a better contact when sticking it to things with mouldable materials such as [Sugru][].

 ![Tri-pronged connector clamped](http://j-h-a.github.io/go-pro-mounts/connector_triprong_00_clamped.jpg)